SearchWP Blog

 Step 3: Create an Additional Search Engine

-This way, you can create individual search forms with a unique set of settings and place them wherever you want.
+The best part is that it allows you to link the search engines to specific search forms on your site.
+This way, you can create individual search forms with a unique set of settings and place them anywhere on your site.

 How to Create Multiple Search Forms in WordPress